Lulonaut/bitwarden_menu/README.md

 - For the initial setup: `bitwarden_menu sync`

 ## Usage
-To retreive a password [or username]: `bitwarden_menu [username]`
+To retreive a password or username: `bitwarden_menu password/username [copy]`

 By default the result will be copied to the clipboard and pasted (by emulating Shift+Insert with xdotool).
-If you just want to copy the result to the clipboard, remove the xdotool invokation near the bottom of the file.
+If you just want to copy the result to the clipboard, add `copy`, like shown above.